ietf-wg-cellar/matroska-specification/notes.md

 Soft Linking is used by codec chapters.
 They can reference another `Segment` and jump to that `Segment`.
 The way the `Segments` are described are internal to the chapter codec and unknown to the Matroska level.
 But there are `Elements` within the `Info Element` (such as `ChapterTranslate`) that can translate a value representing a `Segment` in the chapter codec and to the current `SegmentUID`.
 All `Segments` that could be used in a `Linked Segment` in this way SHOULD be marked as members of the same family via the `SegmentFamily Element`, so that the player can quickly switch from one to the other.

-# Timecode Types

-* Absolute Timecode = Block+Cluster
-* Relative Timecode = Block
-* Scaled Timecode = Block+Cluster
-* Raw Timecode = (Block+Cluster)\*TimecodeScale\*TrackTimecodeScale

-# TimecodeScale

-The TimecodeScale is used to calculate the Raw Timecode of a Block.
-The timecode is obtained by adding the Block's timecode to the Cluster's Timecode, and then multiplying that result by the TimecodeScale.
-The result will be the Block's Raw Timecode in nanoseconds.
-The formula for this would look like:

-    (a + b) * c

-    a = Block's Timecode
-    b = Cluster's Timecode
-    c = TimeCodeScale

-An example of this is, assume a Cluster's Timecode has a value of 564264, the Block has a Timecode of 1233, and the timecodescale is the default of 1000000.

-    (1233 + 564264) * 1000000 = 565497000000

-So, the Block in this example has a specific time of 565497000000 in nanoseconds.
-In milliseconds this would be 565497ms.

-# TimecodeScale Rounding

-Because the default value of TimecodeScale is 1000000, which makes each integer in the Cluster and Block timecodes equal 1ms, this is the most commonly used.
-When dealing with audio, this causes inaccuracy with where you are seeking to.
-When the audio is combined with video, this is not an issue.
-For most cases the the synch of audio to video does not need to be more than 1ms accurate.
-This becomes obvious when one considers that sound will take 2-3ms to travel a single meter, so distance from your speakers will have a greater effect on audio/visual synch than this.

-However, when dealing with audio only files, seeking accuracy can become critical.
-For instance, when storing a whole CD in a single track, you want to be able to seek to the exact sample that a song begins at.
-If you seek a few sample ahead or behind then a 'crack' or 'pop' may result as a few odd samples are rendered.
-Also, when performing precise editing, it may be very useful to have the audio accuracy down to a single sample.

-It is usually true that when storing timecodes for an audio stream, the TimecodeScale MUST have an accuracy of at least that of the audio samplerate, otherwise there are rounding errors that prevent you from knowing the precise location of a sample.
-Here's how a program has to round each timecode in order to be able to recreate the sample number accurately.

-Let's assume that the application has an audio track with a sample rate of 44100.
-As written above the TimecodeScale MUST have at least the accuracy of the sample rate itself: 1000000000 / 44100 = 22675.7369614512.
-This value MUST always be truncated.
-Otherwise the accuracy will not suffice.
-So in this example the application will use 22675 for the TimecodeScale.
-The application could even use some lower value like 22674 which would allow it to be a little bit imprecise about the original timecodes.
-But more about that in a minute.

-Next the application wants to write sample number 52340 and calculates the timecode.
-This is easy.
-In order to calculate the Raw Timecode in ns all it has to do is calculate `RawTimecode = round(1000000000 * sample_number / sample_rate)`.
-Rounding at this stage is very important!
-The application might skip it if it choses a slightly smaller value for the TimecodeScale factor instead of the truncated one like shown above.
-Otherwise it has to round or the results won't be reversible.
-For our example we get `RawTimecode = round(1000000000 * 52340 / 44100) = round(1186848072.56236) = 1186848073`.

-The next step is to calculate the Absolute Timecode - that is the timecode that will be stored in the Matroska file.
-Here the application has to divide the Raw Timecode from the previous paragraph by the TimecodeScale factor and round the result: `AbsoluteTimecode = round(RawTimecode / TimecodeScale_facotr)` which will result in the following for our example: `AbsoluteTimecode = round(1186848073 / 22675) = round(52341.7011245866) = 52342`.
-This number is the one the application has to write to the file.

-Now our file is complete, and we want to play it back with another application.
-Its task is to find out which sample the first application wrote into the file.
-So it starts reading the Matroska file and finds the TimecodeScale factor 22675 and the audio sample rate 44100.
-Later it finds a data block with the Absolute Timecode of 52342.
-But how does it get the sample number from these numbers?

-First it has to calculate the Raw Timecode of the block it has just read.
-Here's no rounding involved, just an integer multiplication: `RawTimecode = AbsoluteTimecode * TimecodeScale_factor`.
-In our example: `RawTimecode = 52342 * 22675 = 1186854850`.

-The conversion from the RawTimecode to the sample number again requires rounding: `sample_number = round(RawTimecode * sample_rate / 1000000000)`.
-In our example: `sample_number = round(1186854850 * 44100 / 1000000000) = round(52340.298885) = 52340`.
-This is exactly the sample number that the previous program started with.

-Some general notes for a program:

-1. Always calculate the timestamps / sample numbers with floating point numbers of at least 64bit precision (called 'double' in most modern programming languages).
-If you're calculating with integers then make sure they're 64bit long, too.
-2. Always round if you divide.
-Always!
-If you don't you'll end up with situations in which you have a timecode in the Matroska file that does not correspond to the sample number that it started with.
-Using a slightly lower timecode scale factor can help here in that it removes the need for proper rounding in the conversion from sample number to Raw Timecode.

 # Track Flags

 ## Default flag